Characters: Team Fortress 2 Support

 - Stat-O-Vision: When you have the Solemn Vow equipped, you can see the names and health of your enemies.

 - Stoners Are Funny: Look at his face after inhaling medigun fumes from the Kritzkrieg.
 (However, it's more likely a reference to inhaling beer fumes at Oktoberfest.)

 "Ha ha haaa!
 Oktoberfest!"

-- Talking to Themself: Two different items (the Medimedes and Split Personality) from the 2013 Halloween update give him this trait, a side effect of experimenting on himself.
+- Talking to Themself: Two different items (the Medimedes bird head and Second Opinion) from the 2013 Halloween update give him this trait, a side effect of experimenting on himself.

 - Team Pet: Archimedes and the other doves.
 He even tells them his secrets!

 - Those Wacky Nazis: Averted.
 Robin Walker stated that it would have been too easy and boring to make him a Nazi.